saswata-dutta/eval-exp/README.md

   ### Build

-  Execute `sbt assembly` to run tests and build the uber jar.
+  - Execute `sbt assembly` to run tests and build the uber jar.
+  - Execute `sbt clean coverage test coverageReport` to run tests and generate the coverage report.